boudr/mongomod/README.md

 Warning: I have not built this for windows and do not intend to.
 If you are running a windows server, please contact me and I will attempt to work it out.

 Note: I am currently building and testing this against the Ubuntu environment.
 MMV..

-DO NOT run this module on a 64 bit server UNLESS you know what you are doing with packages and have the correct libboost-all-dev packages installed.

 Steps:
 * Step 1: Download the libmongoclient.so and gmsv_mongomod_linux.dll